Fishing in Maine: What You Need To Know

-More than 100 years ago, the first Registered Maine Guide, Cornelia “Fly Rod” Crosby wrote fishing columns that were carried in newspapers across the country.
-In what might have been one of her most inspired moments, she coined Maine’s onetime slogan – “The Nation’s Playground.”
-At that time, “sports” from New York, Philadelphia, and Boston journeyed to the legendary lakes of Maine.
+More than 100 years ago, the first Registered Maine Guide, Cornelia “Fly Rod” Crosby, wrote fishing columns that were carried in newspapers across the country.
+In what might have been one of her most inspired moments, she coined Maine’s onetime slogan: “The Nation’s Playground.”
+At that time, “sports” from New York, Philadelphia and Boston journeyed to the legendary lakes of Maine.

 For a complete immersion into the Maine sporting life, pair a guided fishing adventure with a stay at a traditional Maine sporting camp.
-Many camps are either owned by Maine guides or have arrangements with local guides, many of whom belonging to the Maine Professional Guides Association or the Maine Wilderness Guides Organization.
+Many camps are either owned by Maine guides or have arrangements with local guides, many of whom belong to the Maine Professional Guides Association or the Maine Wilderness Guides Organization.